Great Fire of New York (1776): Fire

 According to the eyewitness account of John Joseph Henry, an American prisoner aboard HMS Pearl, the fire began in the Fighting Cocks Tavern, near Whitehall Slip.
+This being said, where the fire started is highly contested, whether the fires were scattered or started at the Trinity Church of New York.
 Abetted by dry weather and strong winds, the flames spread north and west, moving rapidly among tightly packed homes and businesses.
-Residents poured into the streets, clutching what possessions they could and found refuge on the grassy town commons (today, City Hall Park).
+The fast spread of the fire was also contributed to by the city's infrastructure, with wooden buildings and narrow roads.
+Residents poured into the streets, clutching what possessions they could, and found refuge on the grassy town commons (today, City Hall Park).
 The fire crossed Broadway near Beaver Street and then burned most of the city between Broadway and the Hudson River.
 The fire raged into the daylight hours and was stopped by changes in wind direction as much as by the actions of some of the citizenry and British marines sent in aid of the inhabitants.
 It may also have been stopped by the relatively undeveloped property of King's College, located at the northern end of the fire-damaged area.
 Estimates for the number of buildings destroyed range from 400 to 1,000, representing between 10 and 25 percent of the 4,000 city buildings in existence at the time.
-Among the buildings destroyed was Trinity Church; St. Paul's Chapel survived.
+Among the buildings destroyed was Trinity Church, the rebuilding of which became a symbol of resilience for New Yorkers; St. Paul's Chapel survived.